lcx64579/composability-in-transformer-pruning/README.md

 >
 > A Seq2Seq model is included in the source files for my convenience; However, for the full usage of it, please see `./legacy-seq2seq/` folder.
 >
-> **DistilBERT pruning is half-broken.** I'm not bothering fix it because it won't work well anyway.
+> DistilBERT is not performing good in my experiments, because it converges too fast.
+Not recommended to use.

 ## Dependencies